 What are the essential bike parts?
 Which bike components should you know and possibly upgrade soon?
-You might be using a bike to commute to work, for fun days out with the family, or you could be on a bikepacking adventure.
-Whatever you use it for, it is good to understand what brings a bike together, what are the different bike parts.
+You might be using a bike to commute to work or for fun days out with the family, or you could be on a bikepacking adventure.
+Whatever you use it for, it is good to understand what brings a bike together and what the different bike parts are.

 We are often asked, “What are the components of a bike?”
-In this article, we will answer that question by explaining the different bike parts, what sets performance bike components apart from basic bike components, and much more.
+This article will answer that question by explaining the different bike parts, what sets performance bike components apart from basic bike components, and much more.

 - Bike parts: High-tech or basics?